5 Totally Weird Pregnancy Ailments (That No One Wants to Talk About)

 Best practice for healing these unwelcome visitors:

 Do not leave these untreated!
 They can cause interference with labor and delivery and on rare occasions burst.
-Elevating the feet and resting can help but that is not realistic all the time for a busy Mom.
+Elevating the feet and resting can help but this is not always a realistic solution for a busy Mom.

 Umbilical Hernia- Belly Button Buldger: